ErraticPattern/obsidian-ideas/2 - Source Material/Articles/pernetIssuesRecommendationsOHBM2020.md

 > Channels refer to the digital signals that have been recorded by the amplifiers.
+It is thus important to distinguish them from sensors.
+A ‘bad channel’ refers to a channel that is producing a consistently artifactual or low-quality signal.

 - **Color**: #ffd400 (Yellow)
-- **Date**: 2024-11-26 9:56 pm
+- **Date**: 2024-12-01 5:10 pm

 ---